Conkwer/cditools/README.md

 data/data support.
 Linux x86_64 only — Windows users can use the [Iso7z](https://www.tc4shell.com/en/7zip/iso7z/) plugin instead.

-Note: this is independent implementation based on No$cash CDI specs, cdirip 0.6.4 (DeXT/Lawrence Williams), and the 7-Zip format SDK.
-No code from Iso7z or third-party closed-source CDI tool is used in cdi7z.
+Note: cdi7z is independent implementation based on No$cash CDI specs, cdirip 0.6.4 (DeXT/Lawrence Williams), and the 7-Zip format SDK.
+No code from Iso7z or third-party closed-source CDI tool is used.

 ## Limitations